Notice of Pre-AIA or AIA Status

 Ishikawa is considered analogous art to the claimed invention because it is in the same field of semiconductor processing.
 It would have been obvious to one ordinarily skilled in the art at the time of filing to have modified the apparatus of Iizuka to incorporate the heated robot assembly of Ishikawa as doing so would allow for retrieving substrates at a high temperature without thermal shock by maintaining the substrates at a high temperature using the heated end effector (Ishikawa, [0027]).
 As well, the transfer apparatus and pivot shaft of Iizuka (Iizuka, [0036]-[0037]) could be replaced by the robot assembly of Ishikawa, potentially reducing cost and/or complexity by having a singular transfer robot instead of two separate transfer assemblies.

-Modified Iizuka fails to teach a buffer chamber configured to heat the substrate relayed by the transfer module; a controller programmed to control the buffer chamber, directly connected to the process chamber, to heat the substrate while the substrate waits before being directly loaded from the buffer chamber into the process chamber to which the buffer chamber is directly connected, and control to directly transfer the heated substrate from the buffer chamber into the process chamber to which the buffer chamber is directly connected.
+Modified Iizuka fails to teach a buffer chamber configured to heat the substrate relayed by the transfer module; a controller programmed to control the buffer chamber, directly connected to the process chamber, to heat the substrate while the substrate waits before being directly loaded from the buffer chamber into the process chamber to which the buffer chamber is directly connected, control to directly transfer the heated substrate from the buffer chamber into the process chamber to which the buffer chamber is directly connected, and wherein the buffer chamber is installed inside the transfer module.

 However, Thakur teaches a buffer chamber configured to heat the substrate relayed by the transfer module (Thakur, Figs. 2C, 2G & 13E, [0146], plate 153 in buffer chamber 150 preheats substrates after transfer from pods 105); a controller programmed to control the buffer chamber (Thakur, [0059], system controller 102 carries out the various processing methods and sequences of cluster tool 100), directly connected to the process chamber (Thakur, Figs. 2C & 13E, [0067], buffer chamber 150 is connected to chamber 201), to heat the substrate while the substrate waits before being directly loaded from the buffer chamber into the process chamber to which the buffer chamber is directly connected (Thakur, Figs. 2C, 2G & 13E, [0146], plate 153 in buffer chamber 150 preheats substrates prior to placement in processing chamber 201), and control to directly transfer the heated substrate from the buffer chamber into the process chamber to which the buffer chamber is directly connected (Thakur, Figs. 2C, 2G, & 13E, [0149], in step E1, substrate is transferred from buffer position 152A in buffer chamber 150A to processing chamber 201, where plate 153 at buffer position 152 in buffer chamber 150 preheats substrates prior to placement in processing chamber 201, [0146]).

 Thakur is considered analogous art to the claim invention because it is in the same field of semiconductor processing.
-It would have been obvious to one ordinarily skilled in the art at the time of filing to have incorporated the substrate heating mechanisms and associated controller programming as taught by Thakur into the apparatus of modified Iizuka as doing so would help minimize the temperature stabilization time needed by the processing chamber, thereby enhancing throughput (Thakur, [0143]).
+It would have been obvious to one ordinarily skilled in the art at the time of filing to have incorporated the substrate heating mechanisms, purging gas, and associated controller programming as taught by Thakur into the existing buffer station of modified Iizuka as doing so would help minimize the temperature stabilization time needed by the processing chamber, thereby enhancing throughput (Thakur, [0143]), while also helping maintain the buffer chamber free from contaminants (Thakur, [0068]).

 Regarding claim 2, modified Iizuka fails to teach wherein the controller is programmed to control the buffer chamber to heat the substrate while the substrate treated by the process chamber waits before being carried out.